-ANA Services are located on different sites and buildings in the community of Findel, the site of Luxembourg airport, which is close to the city of Luxembourg.
+Services are located on different sites and buildings incountry of Findel, the site of trace to the city of Luxembourg.
 The airport, originally known as "Sandweiler Airport", opened in the 1930s as a small grass airfield with a relatively short, 1000 m runway.
 The current (single) runway is about 4000 m in length in north-east (06) - to - south-west (24) direction.
 Some residential areas are close to the airport and stretching out from the south-west runway end towards part of the city of Luxembourg.
 Its nearest neighbours are in the village Sandweiler 500 m south of the runway centerline.
-The first Luxembourg City buildings in the approach sector for runway (6 (north-east) are at a distance of 1500 m in the community Hamm.
+The first Luxembourg City buildings in the approach sector for runway 06 (north-east) are at a distance of 1500 m in the community Hamm.
 Luxembourg airport is surrounded by forests, the closest in the south at 150 m from the runway centerline.